asterium/IdeaJbehaveStepGenerationPlugin/README.md

 2. Press Alt+Enter
 3. Select "Generate BDD Step into class"
 4. Pick proper class for newly generated step definition
-5. Close classpicker by clicking "Select" for staying in current feature file or alternaltively
+5. Close class picker by clicking "Select" (Enter) for staying in current feature file
+    or alternatively
-    Close classpicker by clicking "Select and navigate" to open your selected class on a position where new method is inserted
+    Close class picker by clicking "Select and navigate" (Alt+Enter) to open your selected class on a position where new method is inserted
 6. Enjoy :)